magickw/CodeQuiz/README.md

 ## Process
 * Step 1.
 Set up the structure, including the starter html, js and css files.<br>
-In this step, we need to sets of html and js files.<br>
+In this step, we need two sets of html and js files.<br>
 * Step 2.
 Show the questions and choices. <br>
 In this step, the questions are listed as an array of varibles, i.e. var = questions [], and indexed, i.e. var = questionsIndex [].
 When the user starts the quiz, the timer event listener executes, showing the time remaining and it alerts "Time's up!" when the timer reaches 0.
 The user is presented with each question according to the question index.
 The user's initial score is 0.
-When a question is answered correctly, then score++.
-If it's answered incorrectly, then the time left is deducted by 10 seconds.<br>
+When the user choses a choice, an event listener excutes to comapare the user's choice with the answer.
+If the question is answered correctly, then score++.
+If it's answered incorrectly, then the time left is deducted by 10 seconds.
+In either case, the user receives an alert telling they are either wrong or correct.
+And then the user will be presented with a new question, which means questionsIndex++. <br>
 * Step 3.
 Show the results.<br>
 Use localStorage() statement to capture initials and scores.
 And use appendChild() statement to add new users and scores to the highscore list.
 The user then will be redirected to a new html webpage where the highscore list resides.
 Add the Clear and Go Back button event listeners to execute the actions of data clearance and going back to the start page.